Carers Rights Day 2020 - #UnitedForCarers

 "81% of carers are providing more care since the COVID-19 pandemic" – Carers UK, Caring Behind Closed Doors Survey

 #UnitedForCarers – our local message

-In Derbyshire, health, social care and voluntary sector organisations are coming together to reach out to carers and help them find their way during this difficult time:
+In Derbyshire, health, social care and voluntary sector organisations came together for Carers Rights Day to reach out to carers and help them find their way during this difficult time:

 - Be EMPOWERED with information and support

 - Feel CONFIDENT that you can ask for what you need

 - Know how to CHALLENGE things when you feel your rights as a carer are not being met

 In a fast-changing world, your legal rights as a carer remain the same: